Brightscout/mattermost-plugin-exchange-calendar/README.md

 2. Upload this file in the Mattermost **System Console > Plugins > Management** page to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).

 ### Using a local build
-- Uploading an existing build present in the `dist` folder Upload the zip file of the build present in the `dist` folder in the Mattermost **System Console > Plugins > Management** page to install the plugin.
+Upload the zip file of the build present in the `dist` folder in the Mattermost **System Console > Plugins > Management** page to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).

 ## Configuration